Hidden Cameras, Audio Bugs, and GPS Devices in New Mexico: What’s Legal?

 Hidden Camera Use in New Mexico: What Does the Law Say?

-When it comes to the use of hidden cameras in New Mexico, it is important to note that the state follows federal guidelines for what is and is not appropriate use of hidden cameras.
-It is a crime to record someone with a hidden camera if they are in a location that may be considered private.
+When it comes to the use of hidden cameras in New Mexico, it’s important to note that the state follows federal guidelines for what is and is not appropriate use of hidden cameras.
+It’s a crime to record someone with a hidden camera if they are in a location that may be considered private.
 This includes someone’s home, bedroom, bathroom, or even a hotel room.
-In fact, in New Mexico it isn’t just a crime to use a hidden camera in a private place without consent.
+In fact, in New Mexico it’s not just a crime to use a hidden camera in a private place without consent.
 It is illegal to install a hidden camera without consent as well.

 Audio Bugs and Eavesdropping Devices in New Mexico

 New Mexico is a one-party consent state.
 This means that at least one person must give consent to legally record electronic communications.
 Failing to get consent from at least one party in an electronic conversation may result in being charged with a misdemeanor and may be subject to civil damages as well.
 It’s illegal to install a device or devices to record or monitor someone without their consent.
 This can fall under New Mexico eavesdropping laws and also under New Mexico’s stalking laws.